 For one thing, you can use whatever fabric you want. :)

-The free PDF pattern download includes the pattern pieces and written instructions only.
-See below for instructions with step-by-step photos.
+The free PDF pattern download includes the pattern templates only.

 You will need:

-Download the PDF pattern, and cut the following out of fabric:
+Download the PDF pattern templates (see link above), and cut the following out of fabric:

 From mesh fabric, cut:

 3 from the Mesh Pocket pattern piece

 2 on the fold from the Organizer Side pattern piece

 If you are making your own bias binding, cut strips 2'' wide.
 Sew the strips together to make 3 yards and press (that little tool on the left is my Clover 1'' bias tape maker).